 Credit: Joshua Sortino

 We hear a lot about how artificial intelligence and machine learning are going to change the world; how 3D printing will revolutionize health and manufacturing; how the Internet of Things will make everyone’s life easier.
 But what’s the one thing that underpins all these revolutionary technologies?
 Big data.
 When we talk about how all these things are going to change the world, we really mean big data.

 Big data is both extremely simple and incredibly complex: data is, after all, just information, and we already know how powerful a weapon information can be.
 The complicated bit is the sheer volume of information that we’re talking about here – much more than traditional processors can handle.
 More data was produced in 2017 than the previous 5,000 years of human history.
 And we make more every day: hence ‘big’ data.

-Here are some industries where big data has been a game-changer.
+We know that big data has already had an impact on the sports world and is starting to inform business decisions.
+Here are some other industries where big data has been a game-changer.

 Big data is underpinning precision medicine, which is the current forefront of healthcare.
 Governments are investing in it as well as the major pharmaceutical companies because the possibilities are remarkable: not only could we perfectly fit medical treatments to the patient’s genetic makeup and condition, but genome mapping could predict and prevent diseases – removing the need for many drugs and surgeries.
 Information about genetics and variations in responses to treatments is crucial to that vision of the future.